kb2232/Hackerrank-algorithm-staircase/readme.md

-These are the solutions to the algorithm problem in c++ in hackerrank
+These are the solutions to the algorithm-->warmup problem in c++/javascript in hackerrank